Yuanyuan4666/A2A/draft-yang-nmrg-a2a-nm.md

 Today, Open API has been widely adopted by the northbound interface of OSS/BSS or Network orchestrator while YANG data models have been widely adopted by the northbound interface of the network controller or the southbound interface of the network controller.
 However Open API ecosystem and
-YANG model ecosystem are both built as silo and lack integration or mapping between them.
+YANG model ecosystem are both built as silos and lack integration or mapping between them.

 # Operational Consideration